Leerrooy95/Leerrooy95/README.md

 Middle repos taught me the hard way about AI hallucinations.
 Those repos are now corrected and serve as lessons in data verification.

+I picked up from there, downloaded scattered **[Arkansas Department of Corrections](https://github.com/Leerrooy95/Arkansas-DOC-Expenditures-2015-2025)** PDFs, and OCRing them into a clean datasets, which I them analyzed the data and reported my output to the repo linked in this paragraph.

 [The Regulated Friction Project](https://github.com/Leerrooy95/The_Regulated_Friction_Project) is where methodology caught up with ambition — automated scraping, statistical validation, reproducible findings.

 ---